louiejtaylor/grabseqs/faq/faq.md

 ## General FAQs

+ - **What if I have a file containing a list of many accessions I want to download, and don't want to type them all on the command-line?**

+Let's say you have a newline-separated list of SRA accession numbers in a file called `acc.txt`.
+You can pass those through to grabseqs like so:

+     grabseqs sra $(cat acc.txt)

  - **I can't install on Python version 3.X through conda**

 Installation and release through conda explicitly uses Python versions 3.6 and 3.7 (as of Jan 2020).
 If you're using a different version of Python 3, try installing the grabseqs [requirements](https://github.com/louiejtaylor/grabseqs/blob/master/environment.yml) only via conda, then installing the grabseqs package through pip (`pip install grabseqs`) since the PyPI package is not built for a specific Python 3 minor version.